Handyman vs. general contractor in California, which do you actually need?

 Homeowners in San Diego County call us weekly asking "is this a handyman job or do I need a contractor?"
-Here is the honest answer, based on California licensing rules and 1,000+ real jobs we've scoped.
+Here is the honest answer, based on 1,000+ real jobs we've scoped.

 The short version

-A handyman covers single-task repairs and cosmetic work up to California's $500-per-job threshold — or, with a Class B license like Fix Pro San Diego holds, larger single-trade jobs as well.
+A handyman covers single-task repairs and cosmetic maintenance, drywall patches, paint, trim, fixture swaps, tile and grout, decks, fences, and the everyday "honey-do" list.
 A general contractor is set up to run multi-trade, multi-week projects where permits, inspections, and coordinated subs are part of the scope.

 Side-by-side